Skip to main content.

 Provider Network

-How do I find a doctor or hospital?
+How do I find a provider or hospital?

 SummaCare makes it easy for you to find a doctor or hospital in our network.
 You can:

-What if my current doctor is not in your network?
+What if my current provider is not in your network?

 If you cannot find your current doctor(s) in our provider listing, please call us first.
 Because provider listings may change daily, our representatives can review the most current information.